 All screaming strange joy to the All Hallow’s Moon.

-Close down your windows and lock up your doors,
+So close down your windows and lock up your doors,

 Whisper your prayers and pace your floors,